nmfs-fish-tools/SSMSE/README.md

 the same recruitment deviation patterns are used across scenarios, but different patterns are use across iterations in the same scenario.

+### Performance metrics

+Quantitative performance metrics should be specified before conducting an MSE.
+Typically, a suite of performance metrics will be examined;
+however, for simplicity in this example, we will only look at what the achieved relative biomass was for the last 3 years of projection in the MSE to determine how it compares to the intended management target of 40% of unfished Spawning Stock Biomass.
+Note that we are only running our MSE projectsion for 6 years, but longer projections are typical in MSE analyses.

 ### Run SSMSE

 Now, use `run_SSMSE` to run the MSE analysis loop (note this will take